MicrosoftDocs/visualstudio-docs/docs/debugger/troubleshooting-breakpoints.md

 ## The breakpoint didn't hit

-If your breakpoint was successfully set, meaning no warning was issued, but breakpoint didn't get hit when you ran the code, you can check the following:
+If your breakpoint was successfully set, meaning no warning was issued, but breakpoint didn't get hit when you ran the code, check the following list:

-Here are a few things to check:

 1. If your code runs in more than one process or more than one computer, make sure that you're debugging the right process or computer.
 2. Confirm that your code is running.
 To test that your code is running, add a call to `System.Diagnostics.Debugger.Break` (C#/VB) or `__debugbreak` (C++) to the line of code where you're trying to set the breakpoint and then rebuild your project.